pculture/miro-user-manual/en/feeds.rst

 There are many podcasts out there on the Internet.
 A podcast is some episodic show that's syndicated on the Internet.
-Podcasts are often episodic in the sense that a new episode of the podcast comes out on a periodic basis.
+Podcasts are often episodic in the sense that new episodes of the podcast come out on a periodic basis.

 Podcast clients are applications that download podcast feeds